Man and Van in Salford

 We specialise in house removals and office relocation.
 Our team of friendly, dedicated removers will use their expertise to relocate all your valuable possessions and make sure each and every item is moved safe, sound and secure to its rightful place in your new property.

 It doesn't matter whether you are moving items from just 1 bedroom in a flat or the entire contents of a 4 bedroom house with garage and garden furniture!
 Van Man Hire can help!
-Our domestic removal services cater for ever need.
+Our domestic removal services cater for every need.
 Contact us today for your part or full house removal service.

 We help many commercial customers with their office moves.
 Whether you are moving from 1 room in a building to another area of the same building, or moving to completely new premises.
 We will assist you every step of the way, even down to the dismantling and reassembling of desks and other furniture, to packing away computers and setting them up in their new places.
 Whatever the level of service you require, we can help!